sheldonbarry/fincalc/README.md

 # fincalc

-A simple Python package to perform annuity calculations.
+A simple Python module to perform annuity calculations.

 To view the package in use on a basic web app, go to [link](http://fincalcapp.appspot.com)